clshortfuse/materialdesignweb/docs/CREATING_CUSTOM_ELEMENTS.md

 * **Custom properties** – You can define and use CSS variables within the component.

 #### `autoRegister(name)`
 Registers the class with the browser’s `customElements` registry.
 If you omit this call, you must register manually using `customElements.define(name, YourClass)`.
-The method internally uses `queueMicrotask` to defer registration until after the current event loop tick, preventing potential race conditions.

 #### Additional Utility Methods
 While not part of the fluent chain, several static helpers are available: